EverettMay/StudentManagementSystem/README.md

-# This is a student management web app written in python with django
+#student management web app written in Python with Django
 Students can register login and take attendance <br/>
-Admin can view or delete attandance, create or delete accounts <br/>
+Admin can view or delete attendance, create or delete accounts <br/>
 # How to install
 ## Linux